Your Guide to Bankruptcy Laws and Resources

 Finally, future links would include reviewing and teaching you how to file for bankruptcy.
 For those videos, I will be using the forms for pro se debtors.
 For the paralegals, I’ll continue using Bestcase software as a guide, like I do in the textbook.

 Colleges and universities can purchase my bankruptcy law textbook directly from Routledge Publishing.
-For paralegals and students buying single copies, you can do so via Amazon books.
+Paralegals and students who are buying single copies can do so via Amazon Books.
 To access my YouTube channel, click this link.
+You can also listen to my podcast on Spotify.

-Please note the information on this site does not constitute legal advice and should be considered for informational purposes only.
+Please note that the information on this site does not constitute legal advice and should be considered for informational purposes only.

 This post was updated on December 1, 2024.